SlimeKnights/slimeknights.github.io/docs/json/recipes/modifiers.md

 ---
 layout: page
 title: Modifier Recipes
+description: Modifier recipes are used to apply modifiers to tools in Tinkers' Construct.
 ---
 <div class="hatnote" markdown=1>
 This page is about the recipes used to apply modifiers to tools.
 For the recipes implementing repair based modifiers, see [Modifier Repair Recipes](../modifier-repair).
 For the recipes implementing the severing modifier, see [Severing Recipes](../severing).
 </div>

-Modifier recipes are used to apply modifiers to tools.
+{{page.description}}
 Unless otherwise stated, the inputs in the modifier recipe may be applied in any order.

 {% include toc.html %}